Spandan2003/Spandan2003.github.io/_pages/home.md

 <!-- <br> -->
 <span style="font-weight:500; font-size: 25px" > Hello there!</span>

-I am an undergraduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/), currently doing a BTech in Engineering Physics, a very research-oriented branch.
-Love learning new things and using innovative logic to solve stuff.
+I am an 2<sup>nd</sup> year undergraduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/), currently doing a BTech in Engineering Physics, a very research-oriented branch.
+I love learning new things and using innovative logic to solve stuff.

-At the start of my 2nd year my interests took a gigantic leap from Physics to Thereotical Computer Science and Formal Verification.
-So puttting a lot of efforts and really enjoying studying right now.
+At the start of my 2<sup>nd</sup> year, I got equally interested in Thereotical Computer Science and Formal Verification.
+My Minor is in Computer Science and so am doing loads of CS courses.
+I am putting a lot of efforts in this subject and greatly enjoying it right now.

-My Minor is in Computer Science so doing loads of CS courses.
 I am an avid reader (read Harry Potter series 10 times over) and love watching anime and stuff.
 Playing games and listening to music is my relaxation.
-Mystery and Crime is where I would go if I didn't do Engineering.
-I meant a Detectivet.
+Mystery and Crime is where I would go if I didn't do Engineering(I meant a Detective).

 Here are the links to the [Courses](/courses) I have taken and [Projects](/projects) I have done.
 You can contact me by clicking on the icons at the bottom of the page.